uynguyen/uynguyen.github.io/source/_posts/Building-your-personal-page-with-Hexo.md

 You can also use Heroku for deployment instead of using github.
 For more information, please refer to [Hexo deployment](https://hexo.io/docs/one-command-deployment.html)

 ## Conclusion
 If you want a simple - personal page to share your ideas and contents, Hexo and Github page become such a great tool for you.
-With its simple and its community, It's easy to set up, allowing you to just focus on what matters: Your sharing.
+With its simplicity and its community, It's easy to set up, allowing you to just focus on what matters: Your sharing.
 I hope you find this post useful.